nervosnetwork/fiber/docs/specs/p2p-message.md

-# CKB Fiber Network P2P Message Protocol
+# Fiber Network P2P Message Protocol

 This document describes the protocol between nodes of the fiber network on CKB, used to establish payment channels, construct transactions, close channels, and perform payment operations.
 Essentially, it is an adaptation and simplification of [BOLT 02] to suit the transaction structure of CKB.